ioannis-toumboglou/tor-web-crawler/README.md

 # tor-web-crawler
 Tor network web crawler

+The application's first function is to create a list of Tor network URLs, store them in an SQL database, while checking their status, whether they are active or not.

-A web crawler that retrieves the HTML content from Tor network webpages and stores it in an SQL database.
+The second function is the implementation of a web crawler that retrieves the HTML content from Tor network webpages and stores it in the database.

 The application gives three retrieval options to the user: